 Having trouble keeping your head in the game?
 A great way to keep yourself motivated over a long period of time is to set smaller, realistic goals you can achieve along the way.
 Reward yourself with a snack or some free time when you meet each of these goals to keep yourself engaged and excited.

 One of our favorite tips to keep yourself motivated is to remind yourself why you are studying so hard!
 Before you start on your study journey, take a minute to think about your “why”, write it down, and put it somewhere where you will see every time you study.
-Leave a note in your study space, or if you plan on studying in different places put it on a sticky note on your computer or a note in your bag.
+Leave a note in your study space, or if you plan on studying in different places put it on a sticky note on your laptop or a note in your bag.

 7. Keep the blueprint of your upcoming exam in mind